SpikeInterface/spikeinterface/doc/modules/benchmark.rst

 The :py:func:`~spikeinterface.sortingcomponents.peak_detection.detect_peaks()` function
-propse mainlly (with some variant) 2 main methods :
+propose mainly (with some variants) 2 main methods :

   * "locally_exclussive" : a multichannel peak detection by threhold crossing that taken in account the neighbor channels